Gender Rights:

 • Formed 38 Adolescent Youth Groups in 20 Slums and 12 villages

-• 12 existing groups have taken active role to stop unsafe migration in the name of marriage,
+• 12 existing groups have taken an active role to stop unsafe migration in the name of marriage,

-• 36 Girls & young women have got safety net from Humen Trafficking with the help & intervention of local police and municipal / Gram Panchayet,
+• 36 Girls & young women have got a safety net from Humen Trafficking with the help & intervention of local police and municipal / Gram Panchayet,